thecuriousneutrino/TriggerApplication/UserTools/README.md

 ## SuperNova Triggers

 * dimfit
-  * Find the number of dimensions a positional vertex distribution corresponds to
+  * Find the number of dimensions that a positional vertex distribution corresponds to
   * Algorithm inherited from SK

 ## Miscellaneous